ROCm/AMDMIGraphX/docs/dev/triage-rocmlir.rst

 Step 1 - Use MIGRAPHX_DISABLE_MLIR=1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First see if the bug persist disabling MLIR.
+First see if the bug persists after disabling MLIR.
 If so, it is highly likely
 it is not a MLIR bug but rather a MIGraphX bug.

 If you dont see a failure, please proceed.